Google Cloud Results

 Real-time collaboration helps the news team post breaking stories as quickly as possible, sometimes before competitors.
 In turn, this helps the company stay competitive in the endless race to attract site visitors, which helps McClatchy’s bottom line, given the importance of site traffic to advertisers.

 Julie adds, “G Suite really helps our news team work in real time.
-My team of 20 is constantly using Hangouts, Gmail, and Sheets.
+My team of 20 is constantly using Chat, Gmail, and Sheets.
 With team members around the country, in different time zones, and facing around-the-clock deadlines, we simply couldn’t have a successful news team without G Suite.”

 Enhancing employee satisfaction